ashishmaharana188/legacyImageMigration/docs/architecture-design-document.md

 ## 1. Overall Application Flow

 The application starts with `backend/app.ts` initializing the Express server, WebSocket server, and database connections (PostgreSQL and MongoDB, potentially via SSH tunnels).
 On the frontend, `frontend/src/main.tsx` sets up the TanStack Router, which renders `frontend/src/App.tsx` within `WebSocketProvider` and `TaskLogProvider` contexts.
-Users interact with various tasks via the `Sidebar`, triggering actions that communicate with the backend via REST APIs and receive real-time updates via WebSockets.
+Users interact with various tasks via the `Sidebar`, triggering actions that communicate with the backend primarily via REST APIs (with a preference for GraphQL for constant communication) and receive real-time updates via WebSockets (for specific real-time use cases).

 ## 2. Frontend Component Flows